Table of Contents

 The most popular deity of the Norse pantheon, Thor was the god of thunder and the sky, and developed from the earlier Germanic god Donar.
 His name comes from the Germanic word for thunder.
 He’s commonly depicted with his hammer Mjolnir and was invoked for victory in the battle and for protection during voyages.

-In England and Scandinavia, Thor was worshipped by peasants because he brought fair weather and crops.
-In the Saxon areas in England, he was known as Thunor.
-During the Viking Age, his popularity reached its height and his hammer was worn as charms and amulets.
-However, the cult of Thor was replaced by Christianity by the 12th century CE.
+In England and Scandinavia, peasants would worship Thor because he brought fair weather and crops.
+During the Viking Age, his popularity reached its height and his followers would wear his hammer as charms and amulets.
+By the 12th century AD, the worship of Thor declined and instead Christianity arose in its place.

 Also spelled Tarhunna, Tarhun was the god of storms and the king of Hittite gods.
 He was known to the Hurrian people as Teshub, while the Hattians called him Taru.
-His symbol was a three-pronged thunderbolt, commonly depicted in one hand.
+His symbol was a three-pronged thunderbolt, which he would carry in one hand.
 In the other hand, he holds another weapon.
 He’s mentioned in Hittite and Assyrian records, and played a huge part in mythology.

 An early Semitic god of thunder and storms, Hadad was the chief god of the Amorites, and later the Canaanites and Aramaeans.
-He was depicted as a bearded deity with a horned headdress, holding a thunderbolt and a club.
+A bearded deity with a horned headdress, Hadad held a thunderbolt and a club.
 Also spelled Haddu or Hadda, his name probably means thunderer.
 He was worshipped in North Syria, along the Euphrates River and Phoenician coast.

 In Mesopotamian religion, Marduk was the god of thunderstorms, and the chief god of Babylon.
 He’s commonly represented as a human in royal robes, holding a thunderbolt, a bow, or a triangular spade.
 The poem Enuma Elish, dating from the reign of Nebuchadrezzar I, says that he was a god of 50 names.
 He was later known as Bel, which comes from the Semitic term baal that means lord.